rsn8887/Sharp-Bilinear-Shaders/README.md

 This is a collection of shaders for sharp pixels without pixel wobble and minimal blurring in RetroArch/Libretro.

-There are twp shaders included.
+There are two shaders included.

 - "2x-prescale-sharp-bilinear"